Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Multipartite Entanglement Witness

 The generalization of this witness to arbitrary $N$ and $M$ requires the assistance of some more abstract notation.
 It is useful to introduce the following definitions: \begin{itemize} \item A \emph{combination} of modes is a subset $C \subseteq \{1, 2, \ldots, N\}$ of the mode indices, representing a particular combination of mutually entangled modes in a given pure state. \item A \emph{structure} is a set $S= \{ C_i \}$ of disjoint combinations such that each index is included exactly once, i.e., such that $\bigcup_i C_i = \{1, 2, \ldots, N\}$ and $\bigcap_i C_i = \emptyset$.
 This represents the overall separability structure of a pure state, with modes belonging to different combinations being separable, and modes belonging to the same combination being inseparable from each other. \item A \emph{class} $\mathcal{C}$ of structures denotes a set of structures which is closed under permutation of indices.
 For a tripartite system, the biseparable structures belong to the same class, and the fully separable structure belongs to its own class. \end{itemize} These definitions, representing the subdivision of the modes into internally entangled and mutually separable combinations, allow us to represent arbitrary structures of entanglement of any pure state component. \fref{fig:entanglementstructurehierarchy} provides a visual example of this hierarchy for $N=6$ modes.

 Naturally, any state can be represented as a mixture whose terms are arranged by structure and class:

 Using this decomposition, we can bound the sum over cross correlator pairs by

 where $i|j$ signifies that the modes $i$ and $j$ are separable in $S$, and $i\sim j$ represents inseparability.
-As with the tripartite derivation, where the bound on the inseparable terms could be saturated while minimizing the prefactor in \eqref{eq:state_reduction_result_tripartite} by treating the fully separable terms as if they were biseparable, we may again treat terms belonging to some classes as if they belong to others.
+As with the tripartite derivation, where we could treat the fully separable terms as if they were biseparable, we may again treat terms belonging to some classes as if they belong to others.
 In general, if a structure contains two combinations $C_a, C_b \in S$ such that $\abs{C_a}+\abs{C_b} \leq M$, it is subject to the same inequality as the structure where the combinations are replaced with their union $C_a, C_b \to C_a \cup C_b$. ``Reducible" terms, for which this is the case, can thereby be absorbed into terms where any such action would violate the assumption of maximally $M$ simultaneous entangled modes, leaving a collection of ``irreducible" terms.
 This process ensures the number of separable pairs which arise in the cross correlator sum is minimized, without affecting the treatment of the inseparable pairs.
 An example of reducible entanglement classes and corresponding irreducible classes is shown in \fref{fig:reduction} for $N=6$ and $M=3$.

 After representing the state in terms of the irreducible classes, we may apply the C-S inequality to the remaining separable terms, producing

 Concavity of the square root can then be applied to the remaining sum, producing the maximum